hyperledger/besu-docs/docs/HowTo/Get-Started/System-Requirements.md

 ## Disk Space

+!!! caution
+    Do not use pruning in Hyperledger Besu v1.4.0.
+Pruning has a [known bug](https://github.com/hyperledger/besu/blob/master/CHANGELOG.md#known-issues).

+    If using fast sync in v1.4.0, explicitly disable pruning using [`--pruning-enabled=false`](../../Reference/CLI/CLI-Syntax.md#pruning-enabled).

 Syncing to the Ethereum Mainnet requires 3TB for a full sync.
 To reduce the requirement, use [pruning](../../Concepts/Pruning.md).
 With pruning, we recommend approximately 750GB of available disk space.

 ## VM Requirements